 What's more, 88 million adults have prediabetes, meaning they have a higher than normal blood sugar level.

 But regular exercise is linked with a 26 percent reduction in the risk of developing type 2 diabetes, per an October 2016 analysis in Diabetologia.
 That's because "increased strength and conditioning improves insulin function and sensitivity," Young says.

-Exercise also helps people after a diabetes diagnosis.
-A November 2010 study in JAMA showed that doing aerobic and resistance training together helped improve A1C levels, which test your average blood sugar level for the past two to three months, in people with type 2 diabetes.
+Exercise also helps after a diabetes diagnosis.
+A November 2010 study in JAMA showed doing aerobic and resistance training together helped improve A1C levels, which test your average blood sugar level for the past two to three months, in people with type 2 diabetes.

 - BMJ: "Recommended Physical Activity and All Cause and Cause Specific Mortality in US Adults: Prospective Cohort Study"

 - HHS: "Physical Activity Guidelines for Americans"

 - Proceedings of the National Academy of Sciences of the United States of America: "Exercise Training Increases Size of Hippocampus and Improves Memory"